+Creating the perfect blended marketing campaign is essential for any business looking to generate leads and nurture their customers from the first interaction, all the way through to the sale.
 For the sake of this blog, let’s pretend your business is a local health clinic.
 As a way to entice new, prospective clients, you would like to offer a free consultation to get them in the door.
 It’s a great idea, but now what?
 A Blended Marketing Campaign is what will get the word out about your business and your offering.
 It is exactly what it sounds like: a blend of a number of different marketing campaigns!
 Every business is different and has different needs when it comes to marketing.
 We find what your business needs and wrap it up in one easy-to-understand campaign.

 Running a comprehensive marketing campaign that targets your audience is critical.
 Your audience is very specific.
 They live in a particular area, they have a disposable income, they are more likely to be a man or a woman, they are within a specific age range— the list goes on.
 We use that data to run your ads on multiple platforms and ad networks and track everything as one large campaign.
 If it is a lead-gen campaign, we set up a Customer Relationship Management (CRM) software and program the leads to flow to the CRM.
 We can also train your employees to manage the leads using the CRM for the highest conversion (turning leads into paying clients) so that your shiny new promotion is a revenue-generating machine.